LewisCM14/rock-paper-scissors/README.md

 * The computer choice is updated as moves are called, highlighting to the user the choice is random.

-* The result area has a glow class applied to it; this allows the user to identify their result without having to read the result each time.
+* The result area has a glow class applied to it; this allows the user to identify their result without having to fully read the result each time.
 Green for a win, red for a loss and grey for a draw.

 ![the game moves image](/assets/images/moves.png)